 6. The digital divide

 BYOD may highlight the financial disparities between the students.
+All the students may not be able to afford these devices.
 Students who bring low-end tablets can get bullied and may ultimately miss out on the learning experience.
+The basic principles which led to the use of school uniforms for students are getting thrown out of the window here.

 Despite these challenges, it’s worth every bit going BYOD.
 Not because it’s in trend but because it helps prepare our students and teachers for the future, one of endless knowledge and possibilities.